trambarhq/relaks-starwars-example/README.md

 The example assume that you're familiar with React and the npm/WebPack tool-chain.
 If you're not, you should first consult the [React tutorial](https://reactjs.org/docs/getting-started.html).
 Also read [this document](docs/configuration.md) describing the example's configuration files.

-## Application
+## FrontEnd

 Okay, let's dive into the code!
 In [main.js](https://github.com/trambarhq/relaks-starwars-example/blob/master/src/main.js), you'll find the function `initialize()`.
 It's invoked when the HTML page emits a 'load' event.
-The function bootstraps the application.
+The function bootstraps the front-end.
 First it creates a `DjangoDataSource` ([django-data-source.js](https://github.com/trambarhq/relaks-starwars-example/blob/master/src/django-data-source.js)) object.
-It then creates the Preact element `Application`, using the data source as a prop.
+It then creates the Preact element `FrontEnd`, using the data source as a prop.
 Finally it renders the element into a DOM node.

 ```javascript
 function initialize(evt) {